Which cruise line should you sail for your vacation? When it comes to selecting the right cruise line for you, it can

 Now across the fleet, Carnival doesn’t have the reputation for having as many high-octane things to do on the ship as its main rival Royal Caribbean if you’re looking for the most activities.
 Still, the ships offer lots to do in a classic cruise sense — including tons of bars, restaurants, and pools.
-As well, following the health crisis, a number of older ships were sold, while new ships — like Mardi Gras — are offering more things to do and a bigger space.
+As well, following the health crisis, a number of older ships were sold, while new ships — like Mardi Gras and Carnival Celebration — are offering more things to do and a bigger space.

-Who Carnival Is Right For: Those wanting to have a good time while not spending a ton of money.
+Who Carnival Is Right For: Carnival is ideal for those wanting to have a good time while not spending a ton of money.
+It offers a great value.
 With so many ships and ports, the line also makes it easy to find a cruise that fits any schedule.
 The cruise line has something for all ages and for families, singles, and couples.
 If you’re looking for luxury, Carnival likely isn’t it, but it’s still a great “all-around” cruise line.

 It’s Royal Caribbean that offers the tallest slide at sea (The Great Abyss), along with the Flowrider standing waves, Splashaway Bay, NorthStar (an observation pod that goes high above the ship), ice skating rinks, laser tag, any number of bars, restaurants, and pools.
 In short, Royal Caribbean takes top prize when it comes to its ships and the things to do for anyone in the entire family.

 The atmosphere on the ship is also enviable.
 It’s largely relaxed, but with hints of luxury.
 During the day, shorts and flip-flops are the order, but nights can turn more elegant.
 Spots around the ship vary from completely casual to much more refined.
 The feel in our opinion is a step above Carnival in luxury, without going overboard.

 For all this you’ll pay a higher price.
 Older ships on Royal Caribbean often have cheap fares, but you will usually pay a premium to sail on the newer, larger ships.